In order to use either of the public APIs, you need to first get an access token to authorize your API calls.

 - Enter a Client Label that identifies this client and its use.

 A popup box appears containing the Client ID and Client Secret, both of which are required to generate the initial access token to use with API calls.

-- Copy and paste the ID and Secret into Notepad or other location.
-You will NOT receive the secret again, however the Client ID will be available in the Existing Client list for the client you are creating.
-If you have multiple API client configurations, the new one will appear at the bottom of the Existing Clients list.
+- Copy and paste the ID and Secret into Notepad or another location.
+You will NOT receive the secret again, however, the Client ID will be available in the Existing Client list for the client you are creating.
+If you have multiple API client configurations, the new one will appear at the top of the Existing Clients list.
 They are organized by most recently created at the top of the list.